ARMmbed/mbed-os-5-docs/docs/advanced/debugging.md

 	}
 ```

-##Debugging program flow control
+## Debugging program flow control with LEDs and printf()

 Most programs of a even a low level of sophistication will have loops, if-else and case statements, all of which make a decision based on some logic or arithmetic.
 If your program is not flowing as expected, you can used LEDs and print data values to determine why.

+### Using the LEDs

-Below is an example of how you might use LEDs to determine the flow of your program.
-In this example, the status of the button is being echoed to LED2, so it is clear to see if the program sees the button as being pressed.
-LED3 is set by the if-else statement, so it is clear how the program control flow is operating.
+Here's an example using LEDs to determine the flow of a program: the status of the button is echoed to LED2, so you can easily tell whether the program sees the button as pressed.
+LED3 is set by the if-else statement, so it is clear how the program control flow is operating:

 ```c